Today's Articles

 This was only the second independent country in the Western hemisphere (at the time, the first being the United States) and the first one ruled by blacks.
 Haiti became a symbol of Black independence and a catalyst for 19th-century Black Nationalism.
 Blacks in many other countries were involved in politics, but such activities were restricted in some nations.
 After 1911, Cuba, for example, censored the organization of political parties based on race or color.
 The Cuban government also suppressed the military efforts of the Afro-Cuban leaders Pedro Ivonet and Evaristo Estenoz to reverse that political decision, which ended in tragedy in 1912.
 Government troops killed 3000 Afro-Cubans in Oriente Province, ending black political resistance in Cuba.

 In São Paulo, Brazil, the Frente Negra Brasileira (Brazilian Black Front) was founded in 1931.
 It served as the national political voice of Afro-Brazilians but ended along with other political parties during the Vargas dictatorship of the 1930s and ‘40s.
-Blacks have participated in politics for more than a century in the British, French, and Dutch Caribbean and hold local political power today.
+Blacks have participated in politics for over a century in the British, French, and Dutch Caribbean and hold local political power today.
 Governments controlled by people of African ancestry have been in power in the Netherlands Antilles, Trinidad and Tobago, Barbados, Saint Lucia, Grenada, Saint Vincent and the Grenadines, Dominica, Antigua, Saint Kitts, and Nevis, and Jamaica.
 The Marxist government of Cuba has acknowledged Cubans as an Afro Latin American people and has formed close relationships with Angola, Ethiopia, and other African states.

 Other Caribbean countries have also established contacts with the free nations of Africa directly and through United Nations agencies and other international organizations.
-These Caribbean-African collaborations have been based on shared ideology rather than on race or color.
+These Caribbean-African collaborations have been based on shared ideology rather than race or color.
 Today, Black communities assert themselves throughout Latin America after years of marginalization and apparent invisibility.
 In Brazil, where Black and mixed-race people make up more than half the population, two breakthroughs are indicative: the election of the first Black mayor of Sao Paulo and Pele, the former soccer star, as sports minister.

 Blacks in other Latin nations are making their presence felt.
 Colombia recently elected to Congress politicians who emphasize their African heritage rather than deny it, as in the past.
 Blacks from Costa Rica to Peru and Uruguay are increasingly active in politics and new organizations that promote Black culture.
 The rise in activism results partly from economic and political stability, which allows the social order to concern itself with the disadvantaged and the disadvantaged to press their demands.
 The progress of African Americans in the United States has also influenced the Afro Latinx through the media.

 In one of the few regional studies, the Inter-American Development Bank published a report in 1996 estimating that as many as 150 million Latin Americans, about a third of the region's population, are descendants of African slaves.
-The over 600 hundred years of coexistence affirms we are sharing countless forms of spiritual, agrarian, cultural, familial, and other forms of intersectionality between both African and all of Latin America.
+The over 600 hundred years of coexistence affirms we are sharing countless forms of spiritual, agricultural, cultural, familial, and other forms of intersectionality between both African and all of Latin America.
 Other estimates are lower because many people of mixed race do not define themselves as Black.
 Hispanic Heritage Month's start date of September 15 was chosen as the starting point for the commemoration because it is the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua, who all declared independence in 1821.
 In addition, Mexico, Chile, Belize, and Puerto Rico celebrate their independence days on September 16, September 18, September 21, and September 23, respectively.

 Reference: